sdaines/bulk-rnaseq-cisplatin-pipeline/README.md

 ## Acknowledgments

 This repository was organized and documented with assistance from [Claude Code](https://claude.ai/code) (Anthropic).
-The scientific analysis, pipeline development, and validation were performed by Saige Daines.
-Claude Code assisted with:
+All scientific analysis decisions, pipeline logic, and validation were performed by Saige Daines.
-- Repository structure and organization
-- Documentation formatting and clarity
-- Code consolidation and standardization
-- Creation of configuration files and examples

 ---